-Elective Home Education (EHE) is sometimes called home education or home schooling, and the Pupil Services team is the point of contact in Southampton.
+Elective Home Education (EHE) is sometimes called home education or home schooling, and the Inclusion Services Team is the point of contact in Southampton.

 For parents considering home education, the attached guidance document should provide information and advice to help you reach a decision.